Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Context Processing

 \section{Context Processing}

-Many of the methodologies discussed earlier propose intricate designs around the attention module in Transformer architecture, including efficient attention kernels (Sec.\ref{subsec: effcient_attention}), long-term memory mechanisms (Sec.\ref{subsec: long-term_memory}), and extrapolative PEs (Sec.\ref{subsec: extrapolative_pe}).
-In contrast, there exist simpler and more straightforward approaches that view pre-trained LLMs as black-box or gray-box models.
-These methods tackle the challenge of handling long-context inputs that exceed the model's length limitation by making multiple calls to the model, ensuring that the actual input provided to the LLM in each call does not exceed $L_{max}$.
-While these methods do not explicitly enhance the LLMs' inherent ability to process long-contexts, they leverage the LLMs' remarkable in-context learning capabilities to address the issue, albeit at the cost of increased computation and potentially less precise answers.
+Many methods propose intricate designs around the attention module in the Transformer architecture.
+In contrast, there exist simpler approaches that treat pretrained LLMs as black-box or gray-box models and handle long-context inputs by making multiple calls to the model, ensuring that each call respects the $L_{max}$ limitation.
+While these approaches don't enhance the LLMs' inherent ability to process long contexts, they leverage the models' in-context learning capabilities, albeit with increased computation and potentially less precise answers.